gimlet-io/gimlet-documentation/src/pages/blog/vercel-vs-kubernetes.md

 Once you are on the $20 Vercel plan, the next price jump is "enterprise", which can make scaling costly on Vercel.

+[On CIVO](https://www.civo.com/pricing), you can get started at $5 a month, and for $20, you get 4GB of RAM and 2 CPU cores.
+You can serve many static sites on that spec.

 Value for money and price transparency comparison point goes to Kubernetes.

 Vercel: 🏀 🏀 🏀 - Kubernetes: 🏀